ibm-cloud-docs/data-virtualization/about.md

 ## Key features
 {: #ab_key_features}

-Data Virtualization as a service is available as an on-demand licensing and delivery model with the following features:
+Data Virtualization is available as an on-demand licensing and delivery model with the following features:

-- Data Virtualization as a service is a fully managed service on IBM Cloud that you can use to easily and securely access data across many data sources.
+- Data Virtualization is a fully managed service on IBM Cloud that you can use to easily and securely access data across many data sources.

 - You can create virtual objects, manage data source connections, virtualize data, and join virtual tables and views.
 - You can manage access to objects with defined Manager, Steward, Engineer, and User roles.